Outlining is an effective way of structuring your writing process to allow your creativity to flow with new ideas.

 - Offering checkpoints or a frame of reference to which you can return and continue writing after a trajectory or detour from the main story

 1. Craft your premise

 The premise is the idea for your story.
-It is the foundation on which you’ll create your story, and you should be able to sum it up in a couple of sentences to a short paragraph.
+It is a good story outline step because the premise is the foundation on which you’ll create your story.
+You should be able to sum it up in a couple of sentences or a one paragraph summary.

 The premise is essentially a brief, basic synopsis.

-To help you craft a story with a strong premise, ask yourself the following:
+To help you craft a story with a strong premise for the entire book, ask yourself the following:

 - Where is the story set?